Blaze Bayley: Iron Maiden (1994–1999)

 Bayley was chosen as Bruce Dickinson's replacement after hundreds of auditions.
 His departure from Wolfsbane led to their disbandment later that year.
 After a serious motorcycle accident put him out of commission for a year, Bayley was able to record vocals for Maiden's The X Factor, released in 1995.
 Bayley went on tour with the band in support of the album.
-Another Iron Maiden album with Bayley on vocals, Virtual XI was released in 1998.
+Another Iron Maiden album with Bayley on vocals, entitled Virtual XI, was released in 1998.

 The two Iron Maiden albums released during Bayley's tenure did not chart as well as the band had hoped.
 The X Factor peaked at No. 8 on the UK Albums Chart and Virtual XI hit only No. 16, both being the lowest-charting Iron Maiden studio albums since Killers was released in 1981.

-Bayley left Iron Maiden in February 1999 after hearing that vocalist Bruce Dickinson was returning to the band.
-Iron Maiden occasionally perform songs from the two Maiden albums featuring Bayley, including "Man on the Edge" and "Futureal", which he co-wrote, though no Bayley-era songs appeared in the band's set list between 2004 and 2017.
+In 1999, Bayley was dismissed from Iron Maiden during a band meeting, after suffering from difficulties with his voice due to extensive touring and performing songs outside his vocal range.
+After the return of Bruce Dickinson, Iron Maiden occasionally perform songs from the two Maiden albums featuring Bayley, including "Man on the Edge" and "Futureal", which he co-wrote, though no Bayley-era songs appeared in the band's set list between 2004 and 2017.
 In 2018, the band played "The Clansman" and "Sign of the Cross".
 Likewise, Bayley has performed Iron Maiden songs originally recorded by the Dickinson and Paul Di'Anno led line-ups at some concerts.